fallen-icarus/cardano-loans/README.md

 datum can be trusted.
 4. The invalid-before bound must be specified in the transaction.
 5. The invalid-before time must be > `loanExpiration`.
-6. There must be 1 LoanID in the transaction inputs that is **not** located at the input's origin address.
+6. There must be 1 LoanID in the transaction inputs that is *not* located at the input's origin address.
 The asset name for the LoanID must match the input datum's `loanId` field.
 7. All of the beacon tokens among the tx inputs must be burned: Active tokens, Asset tokens, BorrowerIDs, and LoanIDs.

 The BorrowerID is required to be present because the lender only has claims on expired collateral.
-The minUTxOValue deposits (and possibly collateral) from finished loans belong to the borrower so the protocol should not allow the lender to claim it.
+The minUTxOValue deposits (and possibly collateral) from finished loans belong to the borrower so the protocol does not allow the lender to claim it.

 The lender has until the claim period ends to claim the defaulted loan.
 Once the claim period passes, the lender can still claim it but so can the borrower since the collateral is considered